-7.4 Summary and advice to designers
+7.4 Summary

 The contrasts and complexity in the above results suggest the hypothesis that decision complexity has multiple influences on time, error rate, and user-perceived difficulty, and suggests some rough approaches for reducing complexity along these dimensions.

 Depending on its goal, optimization for lower complexity will have a different focus.
 The examples below illustrate possible design approaches for reducing complexity.